 “After Job had prayed for his friends, the Lord restored his fortunes and gave him twice as much as he had before.”
 (Job 42:10, NIV)

-Praying for our friends can be a difficult choice.
-(Particularly when they have rubbed us the wrong way — as friends are in an excellent position to do since they are close to us and know our crimes and inconsistencies.)
+Praying for our friends (particularly when they have rubbed us the wrong way — as friends are in an excellent position to since they are close to us and know our crimes and inconsistencies) can be a difficult choice.

 At the end of Job’s ordeal, it was time for reconciliation.
 Job could have borne a grudge but, in obedience to God, Job prayed for his friends.

-We can do our friends no greater service than to take what we know of their crises, burdens, fears, and joys to the Lord in prayer.
-We impede the work of God when we choose to gossip, pontificate, and prognosticate about the situations of our friends.
+We can do our friends no greater service than to take what all we know of their crises, burdens, fears, and joys to the Lord in prayer.
+(We impede the work of God when we choose to gossip, pontificate, and prognosticate about the situations of our friends.)

 Pray for your friends, as only true friends can. – Luther

 Such good advice.
 Pray, not gossip.
 Thanks.